 My wife and I have decided to get a divorce.
 After 7 years, it’s time to end the marriage.
 The decision was really tough.
 There were a lot of heavy conversations leading up to it.
 The couple months that preceded the separation were especially emotional.
 We went back and forth for a while.
 It reminded me of that Seinfeld joke when he says, “Breaking up is like knocking over a vending machine.
 You’ve got to rock it back and forth a bit before it goes down.”
 That’s exactly what we did.
 Luckily we didn’t drag it on longer than it needed to be.

 I have a lot of feelings about the divorce.
 Some of those feelings have to do with my role as a therapist and how my clients will feel when or if they find out about the split.
 I dig into these feelings on this week’s episode of Say More About That.
 In the episode, I have a candid and vulnerable conversation with one of my closet therapist friends (who has also gotten a divorce) about what it’s been like to be a therapist while feeling emotionally upset and mentally preoccupied.
 We talk about how I’ve handled it so far, what I could have done better, and how hard it can be to be present for your clients when you’re not feeling grounded.
-Click play below to listen to the episode, or download it at Apple Podcasts or Spotify.
+Click play below to listen to the episode or listen on Spotify.

 One of the things that I keep ruminating on is whether or not I should be upfront and tell my clients outright that I’m getting a divorce.
 Some of these reasons are clinically appropriate and some of them are self-serving.
 You should know that I have not acted in an unethical way with my clients; they don’t know I’m getting divorce.
 I’m just aiming to be real about all the reasons I feel compelled to talk to them about it.
 Maybe you can relate?

 Here are the 10 reasons why I want to tell my clients.